 Root protection zone

-The minimum area required to ensure that a tree’s health and stability is safeguarded, can be calculated using the following table:
+The minimum area required to ensure that a tree’s health and stability is safeguarded, can be calculated using the following formula for :

-Table 113: Root protection distances
+Street trees use 12x DBH as the root protection zone radius in metres, and open grown park trees use 15 x DBH with a maximum radius of 15 metres.

+DBH is Diameter at Breast Height, and this is considered to be 1.4m.